-Based on the enclosed materials and any other knowledge you have of [his/her] work or professional accomplishments, we would like your candid evaluation of [Candidate Name's] written and scholarly contributions in relation to others of comparable experience in [his/her] field.
+Based on the enclosed materials and any other knowledge you have about the candidate's work or professional accomplishments, we would like your candid evaluation of [Candidate Name's] written and scholarly contributions in relation to others of comparable experience in the candidate's field.
 In particular, we would appreciate your comments on the following issues:

 - 1. How do you know [Candidate Name]? (in what capacity and for how long?) - 2.
-What are your impressions about the quality, quantity, focus and scholarly impact of [Candidate Name's] works? - 3.
+What are your impressions about the quality, quantity, focus and scholarly impact of the candidate's works? - 3.
 Which, if any, of the scholarly publications or works do you consider to be outstanding? - 4.
-How would you estimate [Candidate Name's] standing in relation to others in [his/her] peer group who are working in the same field? - 5.
-How would you evaluate [Candidate Name's] service contributions to the discipline; that is, [his/her] work on professional committees, as a reviewer of proposals or papers, as an editor, or similar activities? - 6.
-Might [his/her] work meet the requirements for someone being considered for promotion at your institution?
+How would you estimate the candidate's standing in relation to others in the candidate's peer group who are working in the same field? - 5.
+How would you evaluate the candidate's service contributions to the discipline; that is, the candidate's work on professional committees, as a reviewer of proposals or papers, as an editor, or similar activities? - 6.
+With respect to research and scholarly productivity, would the candidate's work meet the requirements for someone being considered for promotion at your institution?
+If not, why?